-As my aunts Wei-Jen and Wei-Fang are visiting from Taiwan, Dad decided to take all of us on a road trip down south.
-The trip was one week long; our party left on the 23rd and just got back about an hour ago.
-The places we visited included Anaheim, Las Vegas and several national parks; while my parents and I had been to most of them before, that didn't make our vacation any less exciting.
-You can read more about it in my report below. :-)
+Because my aunts Wei-Jen and Wei-Fang are visiting from Taiwan, Dad decided to take us on a road trip down south.
+The five of us left on the 23rd and just got back about an hour ago.
+Our itinerary included Anaheim, Las Vegas and several national parks.
+Though we had been to most of the places before, the vacation couldn't have been better!

 Before starting out, my parents first had to pick up an SUV at the local car rental agency.
 I imagine it'd be rather hard to fit the five of us and all of our luggage into a sedan.
 They took the SUV back to our house, and it was time for a long drive to Anaheim.
 There weren't many attractions along the way other than the big Casa de Fruta store in Hollister.
 The store had lots of snacks that looked delicious, and I bought a bag of potato chips to share with everyone.
 Yum!